terminalforlife/i3Config/README.md

 * Easy support for various event sound effects.
 I've not yet got mine up on GitHub.
 See below.
 * A nice wallpaper slideshow using feh.
 See program "dlspwalls" in miscellaneous repository.
 * Simple feature to enable and disable keyboard autorepeat at the press of a button.
+* Extensive i3blocks support, now featuring 2 satistically-rich bars.
+These can be disabled if desired.

 ...and probably other things I'm missing.